-We also encourage you to use our data visualisation tool, which you can access from our website https://humanrightsmeasurement.org/.
-With the release of this interactive data tool, you can explore not only our new civil and political rights metrics for 13 countries, but also our economic and social rights metrics for 120-160 countries (depending on the right).
+We also encourage you to use our data portal, which you can access from our website https://humanrightsmeasurement.org/.
+With the release of this interactive data tool, you can explore not only our civil and political rights metrics for 19 countries, but also our economic and social rights metrics for 120-180 countries (depending on the right).
 For each country you'll be able to see its relative strengths and weaknesses, and you'll also be able to explore performance on a particular right within different regions of the world.
-For the 13 countries in our pilot you will also see information on which population sub-groups are considered to be particularly at risk of abuses of each of the civil and political rights.
+For the 19 countries we have survey data for, you will also see information on which population sub-groups are considered to be particularly at risk of abuses of each of the civil and political rights and each of the economic and social rights.